Queritel/meet/README.md

 ## Additional tweaks

+- Persistent locale selection (via the cookie).
-- Optionally hide service descriptions from the front page (`&mini=true` URL parameter).
+- Ability to hide service descriptions from the front page (via an optional `&mini=true` URL parameter).
-- Optionally skip over the service selection step, landing straight in the date-time selection step (`&proceed=true` URL parameter).
+- Ability to skip over the service selection step, landing straight in the date-time selection step (via an optional `&proceed=true` URL parameter).
 (Serving suggestion: `&proceed=true&service=N` will direct clients straight to the calendar for service _N_).
 - Booking view embeddable as `<iframe />`.
 - Service descriptions of arbitrary length, suitable for academic and other complex services.
 - HTML sanitization via [HTML Purifier](http://htmlpurifier.org/).